xpresserjs/documentation/http/sessions.md

 ### Register Plugin

-Add plugin to your `plugins.json` file. if you don't have one create one at `backend/plugins.json`.
+Add plugin to your `plugins.json` file. if you don't have one, create one at `backend/plugins.json`.

 ```json
 [